 Janet's Journey in Education

-I’ve had a front row seat watching children both struggle and grow—and watching how their families respond to their struggles.
-Family responses always have a significant impact on whether children learn to move through their struggle and grow up—or not.
+I’ve had a front-row seat watching children both struggle and grow—and watching how their families respond to their struggles.
+Family responses always have a significant impact on whether children learn to move through their struggles and grow up—or not.